-Collaboration Pride Determination Curiosity Independence Creativity Our School Learning Behaviours I can share ideas.
-I can listen well to others.
-I can work well in a team.
+Collaboration Pride Determination Curiosity Independence Creativity Our School Learning Behaviour team.
 I care about work.
 I always aim for the best.
 I enjoy learning.
 I always have a go.
 I keep going when something is challenging.
 I am always trying to improve.
 I can ask questions.
 I notice things.
 I am excited to try new things.
 I can stay focused.
 I can start my learning quickly.
 I can practise things I find difficult.
 I like to explore.
 I can solve problems in different ways.
 I can develop my ideas.
-Commonwood Aria Company Contraction Contraction Curloning Independence Crashway Crashway
+Constitution of the Consti And the second s Che con Manion Cuiostiy Independence Creativities .

-Playing and Exploring Active Learning C Children will be learning to: Children will be learning to: Realise that their actions have an effect on the Participate in routines. world, so they want to keep repeating them.
-Plan and think ahead about how they will Begin to predict sequences because they know routines. explore or play with objects.
-Show goal-directed behaviour. а Characteristics Guide their own thinking and actions by referring to visual aids or by talking to themselves while Begin to correct their mistakes themselves. of Effective playing.
+Playing and Exploring Active Learning Creating and Thinking Critically Children will be learning to: Children will be learning to: Children will be learning to: Realise that their actions have an effect on the Participate in routines.
+Take part in simple pretend play. world, so they want to keep repeating them.
+Begin to predict sequences because they know Sort materials.
+Plan and think ahead about how they will explore or play with objects. routines.
+Review their progress as they try to Characteristics Guide their own thinking and actions by referring Show goal-directed behaviour. achieve a goal.
+Check how well they are doing. of Effective to visual aids or by talking to themselves while playing.
+Begin to correct their mistakes themselves.
+Solve real problems.
+Teaching and Make independent choices.
 Keep on trying when things are difficult.
-Teaching and Make independent choices. 'h Learning Bring their own interests and fascinations into early years settings.
-This helps them to develop their learning.
-Respond to new experiences that you bring to their attention. ir es are explored in ways that are meaningful to youn these values is to enable people to be part of a dem others around them.
+Use pretend play to think beyond the Learning Bring their own interests and fascinations into 'here and now' and to understand another perspective. early years settings.
+This helps them to develop Know more, so feel confident about their learning. coming up with their own ideas.
+Respond to new experiences that you bring to their attention.
+Make more links between those ideas.
+Concentrate on achieving something that's important to them.
+They are increasingly able to control their attention and ignore distractions. es are explored in ways that are meaningful to young hese values is to enable people to be part of a demo others around them.
 The Fundamental British Values are: Democracy Fundamental The rule of law British Values Individual liberty